jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------

 ### Data
 Download the data below.
-If your browser open it, inspread of downloadig, right-click and use "save-data-as", to save it to your R-Drive space.
+If your browser opens it, instead of downloading, right-click and use "save-data-as", to save it to your R-Drive space.
 - [Percentage of renters, owners and total population by block group 2017](Data/Owner-Renter-Pop.geojson) - [Source: US Census](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml)